May 17, 2013

 Dr. Hertz accomplished a great deal during his tenure at the NICHD and the NIH.
 He not only established the first functioning clinical research unit at the NIH, but he also developed the first successful treatment for choriocarcinoma, a cancer of the placenta.
 This discovery provided the first scientific proof that chemotherapy could cure metastatic cancer, and that a typically fatal cancer in young women could be treated with a single therapeutic agent.
 Dr. Hertz received an Albert Lasker Award for Clinical Research for the discovery.
 In his later work, Dr. Hertz developed synthetic forms of the hormone progestin, which later became the basis for the development of oral contraceptives.

 This symposium is free and open to the public.
-Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Marilyn Minor (see below) or the Federal TTY Relay Number (1-800-877-8339).
+Individuals with disabilities who need sign language interpreters and/or reasonable accommodations to participate should contact Marilyn Minor (in Contact section).
 Please make your requests at least 5 days in advance of the event.